joseph-flinn/site/frontend/posts/foundations-of-project-management-part4.md

 complexities of multiple simultaneous projects.
 While formal, the processes can stay lightweight and flexible to meet any agility requirements from the organization.

-Once a startup is confident in being around long enough to have a two or five year plan, it is time to start implementing level 4: program and portfolio management.
+Once a startup is confident in being around long enough to have a two- or five-year plan, it is time to start implementing level 4: program and portfolio management.
 When the organization's strategic drivers start implementing for business longevity, it is important to make sure that all project investments are aligned with the organization's mission, values, and vision.
 The specific timing may